🐍 General Info

 Avoid feeding live unless absolutely necessary

-Most accept frozen-thawed without issue
+Most accept frozen-thawed prey without issue

-5. Behavior & Handling
+Behavior & Handling

 Temperament: